-The Agility Emerging Markets Logistics Index uses three metrics to assess and rank 45 emerging markets countries.
-Size and Growth Attractiveness make up 50% of overall Index score.
-Compatibility and Connectedness each account for 25% of overall score.
+The Agility Index uses three metrics to assess and rank 45 emerging market countries.
+Size and Growth Attractiveness make up 50% of overall score.
+Compatibility and Connectedness each account for 25%.

 By Transport Intelligence

 January 20, 2015

 China continues to be the world’s dominant emerging market and was again No. 1 in the Index.

 Even so, its raw Index score has decreased since 2012, suggesting that other emerging markets are closing the gap with the perennial favorite.